Get a demo

 Client reporting

 You’ll need to provide regular reports to your client on the work completed, hours worked and remaining retainer balance.
-Download timesheet reports from Synergist, showing how time has been spent each month, into Excel, visual charts or PDFs.
+Download timesheet reports from Synergist, showing time spent each month, into Excel, visual charts or PDFs.

 Internal reporting

-Using the data viewer, you can report on the retainer value vs the value of the time spent for the past month or year to date.
-This helps you to quickly check if you're under or overbudget.
+Invoiced vs actual: Using the data viewer, you can report on the retainer value vs the value of the time spent for the past month or year to date.
+This helps you to quickly check if you're under or over budget.

-Synergist allows you to create a retainer report showing the time remaining each month.
+Time remaining: Synergist allows you to create a retainer report showing each month's time remaining.
 The system spreads annual estimated hours over the days per month and removes any used hours so you can see how much time is left.
 If you have a rollover agreement, the remaining monthly hours will be reassigned over the remaining months.

 Retainers go a long way to adding some stability to the otherwise volatile nature of agency work.
 They are also a great way to ensure guaranteed income on a regular basis, which can relieve some financial pressures.
 But they do need some TLC.
 It can be easy to let retained work slip in favour of the usual rush jobs and instant deadlines.
 Using Synergist to view your data and produce accurate reporting can help you navigate each step of the retainer journey... and lead to a stronger likelihood of renewal.